 Wildlife Science students will gain hands-on experience through the completion of a co-op in the wildlife biology, airport and/or environmental industry.
 Students also have the option of completing independent research under faculty guidance in a special area of interest.

 The Bachelor of Science degree in Wildlife Science (WS) will provide a solid foundation in science, which will be achieved through courses in biology, chemistry, and physics .
-All courses have accompanying hands-on laboratory components and an internship/co-op is highly recommended between junior and senior years.
+All courses have accompanying hands-on laboratory components.
 Upon completion of the program, students will have all of the necessary coursework to become accredited wildlife biologists through The Wildlife Society.
 According to The Wildlife Society, “Holding one of these certificates places you in a category distinct from other wildlife professionals due to the integrity of the organization and the high standards of the certification process.
 You earn credibility and respect, which offers you an added advantage when applying for jobs, in public forums, and in legal proceedings.”

 Students will also have all of the prerequisites to continue their education in graduate or veterinary school.